questdb/documentation/reference/function/json.md

 json_extract('[0.25, 0.5, 1.0]', '$.name')::varchar  -- [0.25, 0.5, 1.0]

--- Extracts the number as a long, returning NULL if the field is not a number -- or out of range.
+-- Extracts the number as a long, returning NULL if the field is not a number -- or is out of range.
 Floating point numbers are truncated. json_extract('{"qty": 10000}', '$.qty')::long        -- 10000 json_extract('1.75', '$')::long                      -- 1

--- Extracts the number as a double, returning NULL if the field is not a number -- or out of range. json_extract('{"price": 100.25}', '$.price')::double -- 100.25 json_extract('10000', '$')::double                   -- 10000.0
+-- Extracts the number as a double, returning NULL if the field is not a number -- or is out of range. json_extract('{"price": 100.25}', '$.price')::double -- 100.25 json_extract('10000', '$')::double                   -- 10000.0
 json_extract('{"price": null}', '$.price')::double   -- NULL